-Hold Harmless Clause - Definition
+Hold Harmless Clause - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 What is a Hold Harmless Clause?

 A hold harmless clause is an agreement in a legal contract that states that a party is free from obligation resulting from injuries or damages suffered by the other party.
 This clause might cover one party or both parties in a legal contract, it states that one party will not hold another party liable for damages, injuries, and risks suffered.
 A hold harmless clause can be used in various legal contracts but it is commonly used in construction contracts.
 Business owners can also use the hold harmless clause when the business operations entail risks when this clause is used, it is difficult to hold the business owner liable for physical risk, injuries or damage suffered.